UniversalDependencies/docs/_fro-dep/obj.md

 udver: '2'
 ---

-The object (`obj`) of a verb is the second most core argument of a verb after the subject.
+The object (`obj`) of a verb is the second most core argument of a verb before or after the subject.
 This argument is nominal (noun or pronoun).
 (See [ccomp]() for when the object is clausal.)

 ~~~ conllu